Wisconsin vs. SMU College Basketball Predictions & Picks - November 22

 Wisconsin Performance Insights

 - The Badgers have a +40 scoring differential, topping opponents by eight points per game.
-They're putting up 75.4 points per game to rank 185th in college basketball and are giving up 67.4 per contest to rank 131st in college basketball.
+They're putting up 75.4 points per game to rank 185th in college basketball and are giving up 67.4 per outing to rank 132nd in college basketball.

-- Wisconsin is 264th in the nation at 31.6 rebounds per game.
-That's five more than the 26.6 its opponents average.
+- Wisconsin prevails in the rebound battle by an average of five boards.
+It is collecting 31.6 rebounds per game (264th in college basketball) compared to its opponents' 26.6 per outing.

-- The Badgers' 100.3 points per 100 possessions on offense rank 89th in college basketball, and the 89.7 points they allow per 100 possessions rank 216th in college basketball.
+- The Badgers rank 89th in college basketball by averaging 100.3 points per 100 possessions on offense, and defensively are 216th in college basketball, allowing 89.7 points per 100 possessions.

-- Wisconsin has committed 4.2 fewer turnovers per game than its opponents, averaging 10.2 (80th in college basketball action) while forcing 14.4 (78th in college basketball).
+- Wisconsin has typically won the turnover battle this season, committing 10.2 per game (78th in college basketball action) while forcing 14.4 (79th in college basketball).

 SMU Performance Insights

-- SMU pulls down 38.2 rebounds per game (60th in college basketball) while conceding 32.4 per contest to opponents.
+- SMU averages 38.2 rebounds per game (59th in college basketball) while allowing 32.4 per outing to opponents.
 It outrebounds opponents by 5.8 boards per game.

-- SMU knocks down 7 three-pointers per game (209th in college basketball) while shooting 31.3% from deep (221st in college basketball).
-It is making 1.4 more threes than its opponents, who drain 5.6 per game at 27.5%.
+- SMU makes 1.4 more threes per contest than the opposition, 7 (209th in college basketball) compared to its opponents' 5.6.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.